About Our School Days

 The children range in age from 2 to 5 years old.
 The youngest children are 2 years old in September.
 Children are divided into classes by age with the 2-3 year olds attending two/three mornings a week, and all the rest attend five mornings a week.
 Lunch bunch is offered to potty trained children Monday - Thursday, 12-2 pm.
 Extended afternoon sessions, Tuesday - Thursday, 12-3 pm, are also available to our older children.
 Our experienced educators know that young children develop physically, emotionally, socially, and intellectually at different rates.
 Special attention is given to each child to encourage development at their own rate.
 Children are encouraged to observe, question, explore, and experiment.
 Initiative and leadership are encouraged.
 Praise is given for accomplishments.

 Ladue Chapel Nursery School is located on the lower floor of the educational building of Ladue Chapel Presbyterian Church.
-We have six big bright, colorful classrooms, each equipped with a variety of materials specifically suited to the subtle differences of each age group.
+We have seven big bright, colorful classrooms, each equipped with a variety of materials specifically suited to the subtle differences of each age group.
 An on-site library allows families to check-put books.
 Regular class visits to the library are a highlight of each week.
-Our librarian reads her favorites with the children.
 A parent resource library is also available.

 Children prepare everything from pumpkin bread to "Stone Soup" in our fully equipped kitchen.
 Two spacious outdoor play areas offer freedom to explore and to develop large motor skills in a safe, yet challenging setting.
 A large indoor activity room is available for indoor play and for group gatherings.
 Each child also has their own cubby at school where they hang their coat and keep special treasures.